South Africa - Animal Rescue and Veterinary Shelter

 What's Not Included

 This project is located on the Southern Peninsula coastline of Cape Town, South Africa.
-South Africa is a fascinating country with a wide array of landscapes, as many as 11 different official languages, and a population that is just as diverse.
+South Africa is a fascinating country with a wide array of landscapes, as many as 11 official languages, and an equally diverse population.

 About the Project

 This project offers the opportunity to gain valuable experience in veterinary care at an animal shelter which aims to rescue, rehabilitate, and find homes for lost, abandoned, and abused dogs and cats.
-The pro-life, non-profit shelter acts as an unofficial pound by emotionally and physically caring for the animals in need until a safe and loving home is found for each and every animal.
+The pro-life, non-profit shelter provides both physical and emotional care for animals in need until a safe and loving home is found.

-This shelter has established the only functioning veterinary clinic in the area that provides care to animals in disadvantaged communities.
-They have both an on-site clinic for nearby neighborhoods as well as a mobile clinic to provide their services to a wider range of communities throughout the region.
-These clinics provide primary care to the animals such as vaccinations, sterilization, de-worming, and parasite control, as well as community outreach initiatives to educate the public on moral and ethical treatment of animals.
+The shelter has both an on-site clinic that services nearby neighborhoods, as well as a mobile clinic to provide veterinary services to a wider range of communities throughout the region.
+These clinics provide primary care, such as vaccinations, sterilization, de-worming, and parasite control, while also carrying out community outreach initiatives to educate the public on proper care and ethical treatment of animals.

 Volunteer Work and Contribution

-The attention and care you are able to give the animals at the shelter substantially improves these animals’ qualities of life, contributes to their rehabilitation progress, and allows them to be adopted into a loving home.
+The attention and care you are able to give the animals at the shelter substantially improves their quality of life, contributes to their recovery, and allows them to be adopted into a loving home.
 You will have the opportunity to make an impact by:

 - Feeding, grooming, walking, and socializing the animals